fighting41love/cocoNLP/readme.md

-### This is a Chinese nlp package, which can extract information from texts.
+## This is a Chinese nlp package, which can extract information from texts.
+## It is developed for a public welfare program, a weibo robot [@寻人微博](https://weibo.com/xrwbyangyangfuture).

 ## installation
 ```